-Cloud supply chain leader exceeds $200 million in annual revenue run-rate as more brands unify their logistics on a single platform that combines warehousing, freight and fulfillment
+Cloud supply chain leader announces additional funding as more brands unify their logistics on a single platform that combines warehousing, freight and fulfillment

 Led by Franklin Templeton, this brings Stord’s total funding to $325 million and increases the company’s valuation to $1.3 billion

 ATLANTA, May 3, 2022 -- Stord, the cloud supply chain leader, announced today that it has raised an additional $100+ million in Series D financing led by Franklin Templeton, bringing the total round to $200+ million.
-Now valued at roughly $1.3 billion, Stord recently crossed $200 million in annualized revenue run-rate and has raised $325 million in total funding.
+Now valued at roughly $1.3 billion, Stord has raised $325 million in total funding.
 Participants across the entire Series D financing included new investors Sozo Ventures, Strike Capital and 137 Ventures, along with existing investors Kleiner Perkins, Founders Fund, BOND, Susa Ventures, Dynamo Ventures, Lux Capital and Salesforce Ventures.

 As ongoing supply chain disruptions impact the entire global economy, more companies are increasing investments to improve their logistics operations and technology.
 Stord helps brands deliver world-class logistics, leveling the playing field for mid-market and enterprise companies to delight their customers with speedy deliveries, better prices and great experiences.
 Stord plans to use the additional funding to continue expanding its capabilities across logistics and technology, while further building out its industry-leading team.